Control actions

 Actions example

-These are the types of available actions:
+These are of the available action types:

-• UpdateData: control data update action
+• UpdateData: An action to update the control data

-• SetNavigation: navigation action to another section or item
+• SetNavigation: Navigation action to another section or item

-The ControlBase class provides several methods to quickly add a new action to the Actions list of the control.
+The Control class provides a number of methods based on ContextActionService to quickly add a new action to the control.

 UpdateData Action